 This resource is more than 3,000 value-packed words!
-Click here to download this article as a synopsized checklist.
+Click here to download your own copy to keep on hand.

-Ecommerce SEO Checklist #1: Start with a keyword-driven category structure
+Ecommerce SEO Tip #1: Start with a keyword-driven category structure

 Start your SEO strategy on the right foot by building your website structure to match your keyword strategy.
 This is a lot easier and more effective than building your website structure to match store departments or manufacturer product lines, then later trying to shoehorn keywords in.